semrush/intergalactic/website/docs/components/tag/tag.md

 ![](static/add-loading-L.png)

 If space for tag placement is limited, the text should be truncated with an `ellipsis`.
-Hovering over a tag with an `ellipsis` displays a tooltip with the full tag label.
+Hovering over a tag with an `ellipsis` should display a tooltip with the full tag label.

 ## Editing tag

-For editable tags, use the [InlineInput](/components/inline-input/inline-input) component, similar to adding a tag.
+For editable tags, use the [InlineInput](/components/inline-input/inline-input) component.
 Refer to the [live example](/components/tag/tag-code#editing_tag).

 ## Long text